Easy Guide to Opening a Swimming Pool for the Season

 It only takes a slight rise in temperature and a glimmer of sunshine to get us fired up and ready to open your pool for the season, but when is the best time to open up?

-Clearly this will depend on the climate where you live as you will be able to open your pool much earlier in California than you will in Michigan.
+This will depend on your climate, as you can open your pool much earlier in California than you will in Michigan.

-You should consider opening your pool as soon as the weather starts to get consistently warmer or temperatures are 70ºF and above.
+You should consider opening your pool as soon as the weather gets consistently warmer or temperatures are 70ºF and above.
 Waiting too long will only give algae and other bacteria a chance to multiply in their millions.

 The best time to open your pool